-- →So, if the probe head is missing, the goal does not move and we have a real case of wh-in-situ. - However, this does not explain why these can only be special question wh-items, which generally move further than whitems in standard questions. - ► Furthermore, it seems that the left periphery of the infinitival clause is blocked (no topics, no foci, no modifiers). - We discard this possibility.
+- →So, if the probe head is missing, the goal does not move and we have a real case of wh-in-situ. - Notice that the deleted portion is not a proper subtree. - However, this does not explain why these can only be special question wh-items, which generally move further than whitems in standard questions. - ► Furthermore, it seems that the left periphery of the infinitival clause is blocked (no topics, no foci, no modifiers). - We discard this possibility.